10 Ways To Support A Loved One Who’s Moving Into A Care Home

 Moving into a care home is a much bigger change to navigate than a standard house move, which can already be a very stressful situation in itself.
 When you move into a care home, there’s not just a change of environment to process, but also a complete change in lifestyle, which can feel a little overwhelming.

 However, with the support of loved ones and care home staff, the transition to living in a care home can be made smoother.
-Figures from the Office for National Statistics gathered by carehome.co.uk show that some 490,326 people were living in care homes in the UK as of 2020, so you’re not alone – there are thousands of families dealing with this transition all of the time.
+Figures from the Office for National Statistics show that some 360,792 people were living in care homes in the UK as of 2022, so you’re not alone – there are thousands of families dealing with this transition all of the time.

-If you have a loved one who’s getting ready to make the move to residential care, take a look at our moving into a care home checklist, and our 10 proactive steps you can take to help your loved one to settle into care home living.
+If you have a loved one who’s getting ready to make the move to residential care, take a look at our moving into a care home checklist, including information on who to inform when moving into a care home.
+Read our 10 proactive steps you can take to help your loved one settle into care home living.

 How To Support A Loved One Who’s Moving To A Care Home

 It can be hard to know how to help when a parent or loved one is moving into a care home; you don’t want to seem like you’re interfering, but at the same time, you need to know that they’re settling in well for your own peace of mind.

 1. Arrange A Prior Visit Or Respite Stay

 Respite stays are available at all New Care homes, subject to availability.
 A respite care stay provides an opportunity for your loved one to enjoy a short stay in residential care, giving them the chance to become familiar with care home staff and facilities to see whether it feels right before moving in full time.

 Caregivers can also benefit from respite care stays – it’ll show you what you could be doing with the extra spare time you’ll have when your loved one has made the move to a care home.
 It’s normal to feel a little selfish about this, but that will soon subside when you see your loved one settled.